Sniadekk/rpi-home-radio/README.md

 Rusty radio is an application that lets you broadcast your favourite songs via radio, so you can listen it on every device with fm receiver.

+## What features does it have?
+* Persist all of the previously played songs in database, making them easily accessible in the future
+* While nothing is currently scheduled, it plays random songs saved in the database
+* Schedule songs and have the queue synchronized across all connected devices
+* Download songs from youtube
+* Fetch your favourite songs from Spotify, so you can always easily access songs you currently like to listen

 ## Installation

 ```